Arpit-Seth232/Xenosis_Weather_App/README.md

 Feel free to fork the repository and submit issues or pull requests if you have any suggestions or improvements.

 Steps to contribute:-

-1)Fork the repository.
+1) Fork the repository.
-2)Create a new branch: git checkout -b new-feature 3)Make your changes and commit them: git commit -am 'Add new feature' 4)Push to your branch: git push origin new-feature 5)Submit a pull request.
+2) Create a new branch: git checkout -b new-feature
+3) Make your changes and commit them: git commit -am 'Add new feature'
+4) Push to your branch: git push origin new-feature
+5) Submit a pull request.

 License :-